 Download: Echo VR

 Finally, this is the big one.
 Developed by Ready at Dawn (same team behind Lone Echo and The Order 1886 on PS4 non-VR) Echo VR is like TRON meets ultimate frisbee in zero-gravity.
+If you’ve ever read Ender’s Game — this is basically that game.
 Teams float through an arena and do their best to score with a disc in a ring-shaped goal almost like in Quidditch.
 It’s absolutely freeing to float through the arena, pushing yourself off of objects and twisting your body to avoid opponents while chucking the disc across the level.

 Facebook owns the studio behind Echo VR now (who are working on Lone Echo 2 and also developed Echo Combat) so expect a commitment to supporting this game in the long-term, especially as its appeal as an esport continues to grow.